xlite-dev/flux-faster/README.md

 * `torch.export` + Ahead-of-time Inductor (AOTI) + CUDAGraphs

 ## Setup
-We rely on pure PyTorch for the optimizations.
+We rely primarily on pure PyTorch for the optimizations.
 Currently, a relatively recent nightly version of PyTorch is required.
 The numbers reported here were gathered using:
 * `torch==2.8.0.dev20250605+cu126`
 * `diffusers==0.33.1`
+* `flash_attn_3==3.0.0b1`

 For hardware, we used a 96GB 700W H100 GPU.
 Some of the optimizations applied (BFloat16, torch.compile, Combining q,k,v projections, dynamic float8 quantization) are available on CPU as well.